xlrx/DeskHog/README.md

 ### Core and task isolation

-If you've ever written mobile code, you'll feel right at home: we can only update the UI via the UI thread.
+If you've ever written mobile code, you'll feel right at home: we can only update the UI via the UI thread, otherwise the board crashes.

 We've got two cores and multiple "tasks" assigned between them – task is [FreeRTOS](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/FreeRTOS/BasicMultiThreading)-speak for threads: